aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/vbaprojectreference/_index.md

 ```

 Gets the twiddled Libid of the reference.

+**Remarks**

 Only for control reference.

 **Returns:**
 java.lang.String